Poetry & Film

-5. Mario Martone (b.1959) is a film director and screenwriter.
+5. Mario Martone (b.1959 in Naples) is a film director and screenwriter.
 He has directed 18 films since 1985.
 His film L'amore molesto was entered into the 1995 Cannes Film Festival.
 His 2010 film Noi credevamo competed for the Golden Lion at the 67th Venice International Film Festival.
 He was the stage director for Lorenzo Ferrero's opera Charlotte Corday, premiered at Teatro dell'Opera di Roma on 21 February 1989.
 His 2014 film Leopardi was selected to compete for the Golden Lion at the 71st Venice International Film Festival.
 His 2019 crime drama Il sindaco del Rione Sanità (The Mayor of Rione Sanità), based on the 1960 play of the same name by Eduardo De Filippo, was selected to compete for the Golden Lion at the 76th Venice International Film Festival.

-6. Giovanni "Nanni" Moretti - (born 1953, in Bruneck) is a director, producer, screenwriter, and actor.
+6. Giovanni "Nanni" Moretti - (born 1953, in Bruneck in South Tyrol) is a director, producer, screenwriter, and actor.
 In 1973 he directed his first two short films: Pâté de bourgeois and La sconfitta (The Defeat).
 In 1976 his first feature film came out, Io sono un autarchico (I Am Self-Sufficient).
 In 1978, he wrote, directed and starred in Ecce Bombo; it was screened at the Cannes Festival.
 Sogni d'oro (Sweet Dreams) won the Silver Lion at the 38th Venice International Film Festival.
 La messa è finita won the Silver Bear – Special Jury Prize at the 36th Berlin International Film Festival.
 He is best known for his films Caro Diario (Dear Diary, 1993) and La Stanza del figlio (The Son's Room, 2001), the latter of which won the Palme d'Or at the 2001 Cannes Film Festival.
 His other work has not been widely seen outside Europe, but within his country Moretti is known as a maker of wryly humorous and eccentric films, usually starring himself!
 His most recent role was in the film Mia Madre (My Mother, 2015).
 Since 1976 he has made 13 feature films, 13 shorts, and 3 documentaries.